Get an annual AARP membership for only $9. Offer ends 12/11.

 Longevity Garden

 Hamilton Park Nursing and Rehabilitation Center offers a Longevity Garden program with bilingual English-Chinese services.
-The program provides registered nurse managers who are fluent in different Chinese dialects, bilingual activities, authentic Chinese cuisine, and Chinese TV programs and daily newspapers.
+The program provides registered nurse managers fluent in different Chinese dialects, bilingual activities, authentic Chinese cuisine, and Chinese TV programs and daily newspapers.

 Gaithersburg, Maryland